prabhkaur1977/rtihackdemo/README.md

 ## What’s in this repo

+- **RTIDemoLakehouse.Lakehouse/**
+  Lakehouse used for persisted/curated datasets (reporting, analytics, downstream use).

-- **1. Seed Dimension Tables.Notebook/**
+- **Notebook 1- To seed Dimension Tables.Notebook/**
-  Seeds dimension/reference tables (e.g., products, stores, customers).
+  Seeds dimension/reference tables (e.g., products, merchants, customers).

-- **RTI Simulate Real-time Customer Events.Notebook/**
+- **Notebook 2-RTI Simulate Real-time Customer Events.Notebook/**
   Generates sample **retail order** and customer activity events for real-time ingestion.

+- **RTIDemoEventStream.Eventstream/**
+  Eventstream definition for routing/transforms from event sources to destinations.

 - **RTIDemoEventHouse.Eventhouse/**
   Eventhouse definition used to ingest and query streaming events.

-- **RTIDemoEventStream.Eventstream/**
-  Eventstream definition for routing/transforms from event sources to destinations.

-- **RTIDemoLakehouse.Lakehouse/**
+- **Sales_Activator/**
-  Lakehouse used for persisted/curated datasets (reporting, analytics, downstream use).
+  Ship new order if customer satisfaction score is low.

-- **sales_activator.Reflex/** and **SendNewOrderActivator.Reflex/**
+-  **SendNewOrderActivator/**
-  Reflex activators that can trigger actions based on **retail order conditions** (e.g., new order, high-value order, inventory/store rules).
+  Ship new order if status of order lost.

 - **rtiopertionagent.OperationsAgent/**
   Operational assets to help monitor/run the demo.